dotnet/reactive/Rx.NET/Documentation/adr/0004-onerror-to-throw.md

 This appending of exception data is by design: `ExceptionDispatchInfo.Throw` is intended to append the current context to whatever was captured in the `ExceptionDispatchInfo`.
 The .NET runtime assumes that if you want to represent a new exceptional event that you will execute a `throw`.
 Rx does not do this in `await` (or other mechanisms that can rethrow an exception delivered through `OnError` such as `ToEnumerable`) precisely because it preserves whatever context was present when it received the exception.
 It does not perform a `throw` (or do anything else to reset the exception context) because this would prevent the full context being preserved in examples such as the `FileNotFoundException` handling shown earlier.

 This behaviour makes sense in the context for which it was designed—capturing the context in which an exception was initially thrown and augmenting it with additional information if it is rethrown from a different context.
-But unless you are aware of that, it's not at all obvious that although there's nothing inherently wrong with using `Observable.Throw<int>()`, it is not compatible with subscribers that will rethrow the exception.
+But unless you are aware of that, it's not at all obvious that although there's nothing inherently wrong with using `Observable.Throw<int>()`, it is not compatible with having multiple subscribers that will each rethrow the exception.

 ## Decision